servenn/MERN-CRUD-JWT/README.md

 #Simple Nodejs CRUD API with express and JWT authentication

-This is a simple Nodejs REST API using Express,Mongodb,and JWT authentication.The applicatio performs basic user  CRUD (Create,Read,Update,Delete) operations and is secured with JWT-based authentication
+This is a simple Nodejs REST API using Express,Mongodb,and JWT authentication.The application performs basic user  CRUD (Create,Read,Update,Delete) operations and is secured with JWT-based authentication

 ## API EndPoints